Arno-Boenders/Arno-Boenders/README.md

 ### :man_technologist: About Me :

-I'm currently in my first year of graduate studies at Arteveldehogeschool, working hard to become a skilled Full-Stack Developer.
-I have a passion for learning and creating, which drives my studies and projects.
+I just graduated from my graduate studies at Arteveldehogeschool, working hard to become a skilled Full-Stack Developer.

-- 🌱 I’m currently learning:
-  - TypeScript
-  - Next.js
-  - PHP
 - 📫 How to reach me:
   - Email: arnoboenders@gmail.com
   - LinkedIn: https://www.linkedin.com/in/arno-boenders-816117228/
 - 🎓 Education:
+  - Bachelor Electronics & ICT, Odisee (2020 - 2023 [not finished])
-  - Graduate in Programming, Arteveldehogeschool (2023 - Present)
+  - Graduate in Programming, Arteveldehogeschool (2023 - 2025)

 ---